NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Class Features/Elemental Magic.md

 **Prerequisites** You must have a spellcasting class feature that chooses spells from the arcane or primal spell list
 * * *
 You're a spellcaster that's specialized in harnessing the four elements.
 Though you might feel a stronger kinship for one element over the others, you're capable of shaping all of them.
 Due to your specialization in elemental magic, you have a smaller, more focused spell list than other spellcasters, though your magic is drawn from multiple traditions.
-If you choose this class archetype, you must select the [[Feats/Elementalist Dedication|Elementalist Dedication]] as your 2nd-level class feat.
+If you choose this class archetype, you must select the [[Elementalist Dedication|Elementalist Dedication]] as your 2nd-level class feat.

 **Prerequisites** You must have a spellcasting class feature that chooses spells from the arcane or primal spell list.